 1. Visit Positano

 One of the top attractions is definitely viewing the terraced city of Positano.
 No Amalfi Coast tour would be complete without visiting Positano.
-Positano is the most picturesque town in all of Amalfi Coast and it is where we made our home base in the center of all the action for a few days.
+Positano is the most picturesque and one of the best Amalfi Coast towns, and it is where we made our home base, which was in the center of all the action for a few days.

 It was easy to explore the surrounding towns from Positano.
 If you don’t have a car (which we do recommend), there are bus services to popular attractions.
-Amalfi is so beautiful, UNESCO moved to preserve it by naming the Amalfi Coast an outstanding example of a Mediterranean landscape.
-And nowhere shows that better than the amazing scenery of Positano.
+Amalfi is so beautiful that UNESCO moved to preserve it by naming the Amalfi Coast an outstanding example of a Mediterranean landscape.
+Nowhere else can show that better than the amazing scenery of Positano.

 Positano offers that postcard-perfect spot with pastel buildings terraced up sea cliffs overlooking turquoise waters.
-Simply spending time in Positano is enough to fulfill life’s bucket list but there are plenty of things to do to keep you occupied. the top attractions in Positano include Santa Maria Assunta, take a postcard perfect picture from Spiaggia Grande, catch some rays at Arienzo Beach, stroll the narrow lanes and shopping streets, and indulge in great food.
+Simply spending time in Positano is enough to fulfill life’s bucket list but there are plenty of things to do to keep you occupied. the top attractions in Positano include Santa Maria Assunta, taking a postcard-perfect picture from Spiaggia Grande, catching some rays at Arienzo Beach Club, strolling the narrow lanes and shopping streets, and indulging in great food.

 Where to Stay Positano